A UT Health Austin speech-language pathologist collaborates with other UT Austin researchers to advance swallowing

 Clinicians from the Mulva Clinic for Neurosciences share their perspective in honor of World Brain Day.

-A UT Health Austin neurologist explains how toxins from algae, such as those found in Lady Bird Lake, Lake Austin, and Barton Springs this summer, can harm you and your pets.
+A UT Health Austin neurologist explains how toxins from algae, such as that found in Lady Bird Lake and Lake Austin this summer, can harm you and your pets.

 How one student’s questions about who was included in Multiple Sclerosis (MS) research studies led to a friendship, a published paper, and the start of a career in medicine.

 A UT Health Austin neuropsychologist answers the top 10 questions he gets asked about the aging brain.

 It is often said that “the eyes are the windows to the soul,” meaning a person’s emotions, and perhaps even their thoughts at times, can be understood by looking into their eyes.
 For neuro-ophthalmologists, the eyes often act as windows to the brain and nervous system.
 Find out how UT Health Austin neuro-ophthalmologists treat vision issues linked to neurological conditions.

 Studies were published in January 2022 providing the strongest evidence yet for the causes of multiple sclerosis (MS) and the mechanisms by which it attacks the body.
 We spoke with Ethan Meltzer, MD, a neurologist at UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences to get his opinion about these studies and what they mean for patients and future hope of a cure for MS.

 UT Health Austin clinicians and researchers across The University of Texas at Austin work together to conduct a three-year study using video games and virtual reality to rewire the brains of adolescents and young adults with epilepsy who require surgery to end their seizures.